14 Small Master Bathroom Ideas To Copy Now (2025)

 This webpage has affiliate links throughout the post.
 I earn a small commission when a link is pressed that costs nothing to you.

-This post shows you 14 small bathroom ideas to copy in 2025.
+This post shows you 14 small master bath ideas to copy in 2025.

-Go for that “wow” factor with these earthy small bathroom trends and designs.
+Bring on the “wow” factor with these earthy small master bathroom designs.
 You don’t have to be an interior designer (or have the budget of one) to make a bathroom that stands out.
 With just a few minor updates, your bathroom will feel like a relaxing spa (and you’ll be proud to show it off).

-Check out these 2025 bathroom design trends below and start dreaming up a bathroom that matches your perfect aesthetic.
+Check out these 2025 small master bathroom designs below and start dreaming up a bathroom that matches your perfect modern aesthetic.

 (@katiewoodinteriors)